 With our solution - PROFINET IO Device Diagnostics - we offer a standard solution that makes it possible to carry out a complete system diagnostics of the devices connected to the PROFINET IO.

-We offer complete system diagnostics in the framework of our SIMATIC Add Ons.
-The status of the instrumentation and control equipment can now be displayed directly in the SIMATIC PCS 7/WinCC based control room.
-Your WinCC operator station can supply detailed information about the S7-300, S7-400 CPUs as soon as the diagnostic environment has been configured.
+The status of the instrumentation and control equipment can now be displayed directly in the WinCC based control room.
+After the configuration of a diagnostics environment, your WinCC operator station will be in a position to deliver detailed information about the individual devices.

 No need for additional engineering tools

-Simple change-tracking in the hardware configuration - online at any time in WinCC
+Simple updating of changes in the hardware configuration - online anytime in WinCC

-Insert the diagnostics block in the S7 program
+Insert the diagnostic blocks in the S7 program

-Insert the diagnostic OCX in the WinCC picture
+Insert the diagnostic ActiveX Control in the WinCC picture

-Connect the transferred block variables to the diagnostic OCX
+Connect the transferred block variables to the diagnostic ActiveX Control

-Specify the path of the exported HW configuration (cfg-file)
+Specify the path for saving the exported HW configuration (cfg file)

-Once the diagnostic system has been configured, the engineering environment is no longer necessary.
+Once you have configured the diagnostic system, the engineering environment is no longer required.